ledgera-io/ledger-sdk-go/docs/TransactionLedgera.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTransactionRawPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiV1TransactionRawPostRequest struct via the builder pattern

 Name | Type | Description  | Notes